Updated 01-15-2025

 hemolysis with severe G6PD deficiency

-Liver damage/ liver enzyme elevation
+liver damage/ liver enzyme elevation

 3. Follow the recommended retinal screening guidelines for HCQ from the American Academy of Ophthalmology (AAO).
 See the AAO guidelines for complete details.